-Employees are subject to testing based on (but not limited to) observations by the supervisor of apparent workplace use, possession or impairment.
-The RCUOG Executive Director should be consulted before sending an employee for testing.
+Employees are subject to testing based on (but not limited to) observations by the supervisor of apparent workplace use, possession, or impairment.
+The RCUOG executive director should be consulted before sending an employee for testing.
 All levels of supervision making this decision should consult with each other to document specific observations and behaviors that create a reasonable suspicion that the person is under the influence of illegal drugs or alcohol.
 The manager or supervisor should confront the employee with the documentation with another member of management present.
 Under no circumstances will the employee be allowed to drive himself or herself to the testing facility.
-A member of supervision/management and a union rep (if appropriate) must escort the employee; the supervisor/manager will make arrangements for the employee to be transported home.
+A member of supervision/management must escort the employee; the supervisor/manager will make arrangements for the employee to be transported home.